abulimov/models_blog/content/post/airfix-bedford-mwd.md

 ---
-title: "[WIP] Bedford MWD, 1/48, Airfix, 2018"
+title: "Bedford MWD, 1/48, Airfix, 2018"
 slug: airfix-beford-mwd
-date: 2018-02-03
+date: 2018-02-26
 tags: [Airfix, 1/48]
-image: images/models/bedford-mwd/filters_and_washes_1_1920.jpg
+image: images/models/bedford-mwd/finished_05_1920.jpg
 categories: [vehicles]
 ---

 Nice little model from **Battle of Britain: Ready For Battle** set.

 The whole kit is fantastic - it's 'new tool', so perfect quality and level of details.
-I've decided to start with truck just to get back to painting vehicles and try some new techniques.
+I've decided to start with truck just to learn how to paint vehicles and try some new techniques.
+It's the first model I've painted after I read awesome **Adam's Armour** book by **Adam Wilder**, so I've tried to apply knowledge I've got from the book.

+## The Bedford MWD truck

+This 4x2 truck was a workhorse of the British army and RAF transportation for the whole WW2.
+More than 200 000 were produced, and it remained in service till late 1950s.

 ## Model quality